KJoshi31/root_worksample/README.md

 ```

 # Approach
-The approach or methodology towards this problem was to break down the key pieces/components into modular and reusable pieces of code that could be extended upon if need be.
+The approach or methodology towards this problem was to break down the key pieces/components into modular and reusable pieces of code.

 ## Files
 [main.py](https://github.com/KJoshi31/root_worksample/blob/master/app/main.py) is the entrypoint of the program which uses other modules of the application to successfully output the reporting data to the end-user.